akhawaja2014/Interactive-segmentation-of-Left-Ventricle-in-heart-using-unsupervised-learning-approach/README.md

 ## Authors: Arsalan Khawaja & Bui Thien Bao
 Arsalan Khawaja is an intern researcher at Endoscopy and Computer Vision Research Group at Clermont-Ferrand, France.
 His area of interest is Interactive segmentation of Medical Images, Image registration and Control theory.

+Thien Bao BUI is a graduate in the domain of Computer Vision.
+He likes to work on challenging tasks in the field of Image Processing, Deep Learning and 3D Geometry.
+He is currently working in SurgAR as a Software engineer.

 ## Executable File
 Link to executable file (for Ubuntu) can be found in repository as well as in this link: https://drive.google.com/file/d/1QV_SJl5ikvbxa1Ck75qKnBAoV_62Aivq/view?usp=sharing